Western blot analysis of extracts from HepG2 and NIH/3T3 cells using IDH1 Antibody.

 NOTE: Prepare solutions with reverse osmosis deionized (RODI) or equivalently purified water.

 IDH1 Antibody detects endogenous levels of total IDH1 protein.
 The antibody does not cross react with IDH2.Species Reactivity:

 Polyclonal antibodies are produced by immunizing animals with a synthetic peptide corresponding to residues near the N terminus of human IDH1.
 Antibodies were purified by protein A and peptide affinity chromatography.

 IDH1 is one of three isocitrate dehydrogenases that catalyze the oxidative decarboxylation of isocitrate to α-ketoglutarate (α-KG).
 These enzymes exist in two distinct subclasses that utilize either NAD or NADP+ respectively, as an electron acceptor (1).
 IDH1 is the NADP+-dependent isocitrate dehydrogenase found in the cytoplasm and peroxisomes.
-IDH2 and 3 are mitochodrial enzymes that also function in the Krebs cycle.
+IDH2 and 3 are mitochondrial enzymes that also function in the Krebs cycle.
 IDH1 is inactivated by phosphorylation at Ser113 and contains a clasp-like domain wherein both polypeptide chains in the dimer interlock (2,3).
 IDH1 is expressed in a wide range of species and also in organisms that lack a complete citric acid cycle.
-Recently, an inactivating mutation of IDH1 has been implicated in glioblastoma (4).
-IDH1 appears to function as a tumor suppressor that, when mutationally inactivated, contributes to tumorigenesis in part through induction of the HIF-1 pathway (5).
+Mutations in IDH1 have been reported in glioblastoma (4), acute myeloid leukemia (5,6), and other malignancies (7).
+IDH1 appears to function as a tumor suppressor that, when mutationally inactivated, contributes to tumorigenesis in part through induction of the HIF-1 pathway (8).

 Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc.